+Reverse mortgages can be helpful for older homeowners who have significant equity in their homes and want to convert it into supplemental income.
 However, reverse mortgages are complicated, and unscrupulous lenders sometimes target seniors with misleading claims.
-Before you take out this type of loan, here’s what you need to know.
-In addition, we’ll look at some common reverse mortgage scams to avoid.
+Before you take out this type of loan, here’s what you need to know, including some of the most common reverse mortgage scams to avoid.

 How reverse mortgages work

 Unlike a mortgage where you take out a loan and gradually pay it back, a reverse mortgage — as the name implies — works in the opposite way.
 The lender makes loan payments to you, based on a percentage of the value of your home, either in a lump sum, monthly installments or a line of credit (or a combination of these options).
 Instead of paying down a loan, your debt grows.
 You don’t pay back the loan until you sell your home.
 If you pass away, the lender sells the home to cover your debt, with any leftover funds going to your heirs.

 The most widely available reverse mortgage is the Home Equity Conversion Mortgage (HECM), which is issued by private lenders and insured by the Federal Housing Administration.
 This loan is available to homeowners who are 62 or older, have significant home equity and are living in their home.
 The maximum loan amount for a HECM in 2021 is $822,375.
 Proprietary reverse mortgages from various lenders might offer higher amounts, but the fees could also be considerably greater.

 Common reverse mortgage scams

 Because reverse mortgages can be a ready source of cash, dishonest mortgage brokers or other swindlers might encourage seniors to apply by making misleading claims or committing outright fraud.
 Some pitches include:

 1. ‘You can delay Social Security’